ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 II

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000030_bf6535103d997f66e63eeb172d0c838e46deb279c1c482265cbacd07656bb657.png)
+**Description**: The image displays the logo for "Singapura Finance" against a dark purple background.
+The word "Singapura" is presented in a large, bold white font, positioned above the words "FINANCE," which is written in orange and preceded by Chinese characters (富雅金融) also in the same orange hue.
+To the upper right of the text is an abstract orange bird or flame-like design, completing the logo.

 **Description**: The image displays the logo of "Singapura Finance" against a deep purple background.
 The word "Singapura" is written in a large, modern, sans-serif font in white.
 Below it, "Finance" is written in a smaller, sans-serif font, also in white, next to Chinese characters.
 To the right of the text is an orange stylized image of a phoenix-like bird with its wings spread, suggesting growth and prosperity.